Analysis of high-dimensional Continuous Time Markov Chains using the Local Bouncy Particle Sampler: Characterization of factor graphs where is efficient

-The strong sparsity reflects that for any factor in the factor graph, the number of its extended neighbour factors and extended neighbour variables grows much slower than the dimension of the parameter space and is ultimately negligible compared with the dimension of the parameter space and the total number of factors in the factor graph.
-We will show later that the factor graph under our proposed sampling scheme satisfies the strong sparsity property.
+Strong sparsity ensures that for any factor in the factor graph, the cardinality of its extended neighbour factors and extended neighbour variables grows asymptotically slower than the dimension of the parameter space and is ultimately negligible compared to the dimension of the parameter space and the total number of factors in the factor graph.
+We will show later that the factor graph under our proposed \CTMC\ \GLM\ model sampling scheme satisfies the strong sparsity property.